dativebase/dativebaseclj/README.rst

 TODOs
 ================================================================================

-- TODO: refactor and DRY-ify these things
-  - DVB Client (split out into separate namespaces and/or create helper abstractions)
-  - E2E test ns is one single large file.
-Break it up
 - TODO: Support password reset
 - TODO: Consider introducing rate limiting on user creation to help prevent abuse, i.e., overloading the system with user creation requests from bots.